The Concussion GroupThe Concussion GroupThe Concussion GroupThe Concussion Group

 Looking for more information on quantitative DTI?

 Thanks to quantitative DTI, our group is able to locate microscopic areas in the brain where injury has occurred.
-In previous years, the unseen injuries of concussions remained a mystery to physicians; now they are clear and colorful and provide insight to help doctors to treat brain injuries.
+In previous years, the unseen injuries of concussions remained a mystery to physicians; now our DTI brain exams are helping doctors treat TBI patients and attorneys advocate for them.

 • Home